poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 mobilenet_ssd

--See SPAIC Medium blog written about implementation, by Pooja Vinod:
+-**See SPAIC Medium blog written about implementation, by Pooja Vinod**:

 ## 2. People Counter for Public Places(using to get live statics counts) from face-level visuals: